jprochazk/hebi4/README.md

 - `as_ref`, which requires a `&Heap` reference
 - `as_mut`, which requires a `&mut Heap` reference

 This is where the "gatekeeper" `Heap` comes in.
-It acts as a kind of token, of which there is only a single one in any given program.
+It acts as a kind of token, of which there is only a single one active at a time in any given program.
 This token is passed around by reference, and must be used in order to _dereference_ roots.

 - If you have a shared reference to the heap, you can dereference as many `Root`s as you want to obtain shared access to them.
 - If you have a _unique_ reference to the heap, you can dereference exactly one `Root` to obtain a unique mutable reference to it.